Vance Albitz: St. Louis Cardinals

 Albitz's contract was sold by the Lincoln Saltdogs of the American Association of Professional Baseball to the St. Louis Cardinals on August 24, 2011.
 Albitz finished the final 13 games of the season in Batavia, NY for the Batavia Muckdogs where he hit .283 and committed just one error at shortstop.
 In 2012, Albitz began the year with the Palm Beach Cardinals of the Florida State League and progressed his way up to the AAA Memphis Redbirds, finishing the year as a member of the 2012 Texas League Champion Springfield Cardinals.
 In 2013, Albitz began and ended the year in AAA with the Memphis Redbirds.
 In 2014, Albitz was released by the Cardinals at the conclusion of Spring Training.

 Los Angeles Angels

 Albitz signed a free agent contract with the Angels in 2014.
 In 206 at-bats, Albitz hit .325 for the AAA Salt Lake City Bees of the Pacific Coast League and finished with a .990 fielding percentage.
 Before the start of the 2015 season, Albitz was released by the Angels.

 Personal life

 Albitz was born in Torrance, California to parents Phil and Velma, and brother Clete.
 Albitz made national news in 2012 when his charity, Gloves 4 Troops, was publicized by ESPN sports writer Rick Reilly.
 His foundation was given publicity on a number of different television programs, most notably Hot Stove on MLB Network and GameChangers on CBS.
 Since 2012, Albitz has sent over 3,124 baseball gloves to American soldiers stationed in more than 20 countries around the world.
+Albitz presently lives in Torrance, California with his wife and 3 children.